-What is CUDA-awareness for MPI?
+What is CUDA awareness for MPI?

-In brief, CUDA-awareness in an MPI library means that a mixed CUDA + MPI application is allowed to pass pointers to CUDA buffers (these are memory regions located on the GPU, the so-called Device memory) directly to MPI functions like MPI_Send or MPI_Recv.
-A non CUDA-aware MPI library would fail in such a case because the CUDA-memory cannot be accessed directly e.g. via load/store or memcpy() but has previously to be transferred via special routines like cudaMemcpy() to the Host memory.
-In contrast to this, a CUDA-aware MPI library recognizes that a pointer is associated with a buffer within the Device memory and can then copy this buffer before communication temporarily into the Host memory - what is called Staging of this buffer.
-In addition, a CUDA-aware MPI library may also apply some kind of optimizations, for example, by means of exploiting so-called GPUdirect capabilities that allow for direct RDMA transfers from and to Device memory.
+In brief, CUDA awareness in an MPI library means that a mixed CUDA + MPI application is allowed to pass pointers to CUDA buffers (these are memory regions located on the GPU, the so-called Device memory) directly to MPI functions such as MPI_Send() or MPI_Recv().
+A non CUDA-aware MPI library would fail in such a case because the CUDA-memory cannot be accessed directly, e.g., via load/store or memcpy() but has to be transferred in advance to the host memory via special routines such as cudaMemcpy().
+As opposed to this, a CUDA-aware MPI library recognizes that a pointer is associated with a buffer within the device memory and can then copy this buffer prior to the communication into a temporarily host buffer - what is called staging of this buffer.
+Additionally, a CUDA-aware MPI library may also apply some kind of optimizations, e.g., by means of exploiting so-called GPUDirect capabilities that allow for direct RDMA transfers from and to the device memory.